 Punishment Island

 Others were saved by men without worldy goods looking for a wife without a "bride price" (money or property paid by the groom or his family to the parents of a woman upon the marriage of their daughter to the groom), whilst on other occasions the young man who got the girl pregnant in the first place would row out to save her and they would escape together setting up a new life far from the community that punished the girl in the first place.
+One girl who survived was just twelve years old when she became pregnant and was abandoned on the island by her family but, after four nights withour food, was rescued by a local fisherman who ended up marrying her, although the baby was lost.
 The practise ended in the mid-twentieth century as missionaries moved into the area however there are still survivors alive today to tell their stories.